Fragaria daltoniana

-Fragaria daltoniana is a species of strawberry native to the Himalayas.
+Fragaria daltoniana is a species of flowering plant in the family Rosaceae.
+It is a strawberry native to the Himalayas.
 Its fruit has a poor flavor, and is of no commercial value.

 All strawberries have a base haploid count of 7 chromosomes.
-Fragaria daltoniana is diploid, having 2 pairs of these chromosomes for a total of 14 chromosomes..
+Fragaria daltoniana is diploid, having 2 pairs of these chromosomes for a total of 14 chromosomes.
 Fragaria daltoniana is one of the two Fragaria species containing a genome that is cold-resistant that can improve the growth and yielding of garden strawberry crops from abiotic stress.